-While the school district is not responsible for treating medical emergencies, employees may administer emergency or minor first aid if possible.
-The school will contact the emergency medical personnel if necessary and attempt to notify the parents/guardians where the student has been transported for treatment.
-An accident report will be submitted to the superintendent within 48 hours after the student is injured at school.
+If a student has a contagious disease, a physician's note stating the student is no longer contagious and may return to school will be required.
+In the event of a medical emergency, school employees will administer first aid if possible.
+The school will contact emergency medical personnel if necessary and notify parents.
+An accident report will be submitted to the superintendent's office within 48 hours after the student is injured at school.